MichaelLangbein/tdl2/backend/data/wiki/math/tla_plus.md

     -   weakly fair: if the process is always online (= never offline), it will eventually run
     -   strongly fair: if the process is online infinitely often (even if its also offline infinitely often), it will eventually run
-    -   the `+` can also be applied to individual labels
+    -   the `+` can also be applied to individual labels -

+## Things that I'm not sure about

+    - I think that you can't have a `LET` statement inside an `either` statement
+    - I think that you can't have a `:=` update inside of a `define` block
+    - `await` inside an `either` block will make choosing this option impossible ... but it doesn't block other options from running

 ## Examples